abirxdhackz/ReferAndEarnExclusiveItemBot/README.md

 - The Bot Has Leaderboard Option
 - The Bot Has Command To Ban Users
 - The Bot Has Options To Unban Users
 - The Bot Has Options To Delete User's Balance
+- The Bot Will Remind It's Users To Take Bonus
 ## Requirements

 Before you begin, ensure you have met the following requirements: